Household Hazardous Waste Items

 Do Not bring in empty containers.
 Please remove the lids and throw them in the garbage.

-Note: Bring in original containers.
+Note: Bring in original containers with tight fitting lids.
 Flammable items brought in must be left in containers

 they are brought in and will not be returned.